Monday 11th- Friday 15th January 2021 at Mount Erin Secondary College.

 Two Half Sessions for additional family members is $130

 Applications and payment must be submitted before enrolments are confirmed.
 Please apply by 14th December, 2019.
-Late applications will only be considered if numbers allow.
+Late applications will only be considered if numbers allow, Places still available.
 Cancellations after 20th December will incur a non-refundable administration fee of $30

-Payment can be made by Direct Bank Transfer into PYMS Bank Account: Commonwealth Bank BSB 063 459 Account number 10012522 Reference SMS and child’s surname or
+Payment can be made by Direct Bank Transfer into PYMS Bank Account: Bendigo Bank BSB 633 000 Account number 171 460 504 Reference SMS and child’s surname or

 Summer Music School Concert